biotungsten/diffusion-analysis/README.md

 The `pictures` dirnectory contains all imagery data collected.
 Inside this directory the folders are named by the time at which the image was taken.
 The `areas.csv` file indicates the areas inside the images containig data.

 The `figures` directory contains all figures, generated during the analysis of the data.

+## License
+This source files in the `src`directory available under the GNU GENERAL PUBLIC LICENSE Version 3, if not otherwise stated.

+The imagery data are availabe under the Creative Commons Attribution 4.0 International. if not otherwise stated.